Take a trip Hauts-de-France

 • Compiègne

-The Antoine Vivenel Museum which is an art and archaeology museum.
+The Antoine Vivenel Museum, an art and archaeology museum.

-The Saint-Corneille Cloister Museum which is a lapidary depository
+The Cloister of Saint-Corneille Museum, which houses a lapidary collection.

-The Museum of the historical figurine which presents us a succession of historical scenes realized from an immense collection of wooden and lead figurines.
+The Historical Figurine Museum, presenting a series of historical scenes created from an immense collection of wooden and lead figurines.

 Must-Visit Attractions in Hauts-de-France